muonato/silta/README.md

 ## Background
 Hobby project SILTA started in early 2022 from the need to manage tasks in Digital Forensics investigations.
 Inspired by the *Kirjuri* application *(github.com/AnttiKurittu/kirjuri)* the goal was set to organizing the personal DFIR processing as outlined in the community best practices.

 ## A ~~Work~~ Hobby In Progress
 As of writing this on Feb 2023 the project is constantly evolving as new ideas for usability and better Python coding arise.
-Latest complete overhaul involves extending the design to support not just Digital Forensics projects but in fact any project that can be simplified merely to a set of tasks having pre-defined attributes where these can dynamically be configured by the end-user.
+Latest overhaul in progress involves extending the design to support not just the Digital Forensics process but in fact any project that can be simplified merely to a set of tasks having pre-defined attributes where these can dynamically be configured by the end-user.

 ## Design philosophy
 Minimalism is a major driving factor.
 Keeping both the user interface and application design concise is paramount.
 Pythonic expression throughout is of key importance.
 Documenting.
 Learning.
 Coding.
 Having Fun.